kevinlin/got-clue-anot-extension/README.md

 - Check that the page allows script injection

 ### Keyboard Shortcut Issues
-- Ensure you're not typing in an input field when using the shortcut
-- Check that your chosen shortcut doesn't conflict with browser or system shortcuts
-- Try using the default shortcut (`Ctrl+Shift+Q`) if custom shortcuts aren't working
+- Try using the default shortcut (`Alt+Shift+Q`)
-- Visit `chrome://extensions/shortcuts` to verify the extension's keyboard shortcuts
+- Visit `chrome://extensions/shortcuts` to verify and customize the extension's keyboard shortcuts
+- Ensure your custom shortcut doesn't conflict with browser or system shortcuts
-- Restart your browser after changing keyboard shortcuts in the options
+- Restart your browser after changing keyboard shortcuts

 ## Development